PrinceOfPuppers/sync-dl/README.md

 # ABOUT
 Created to avoid having music deleted but still have the convenience of browsing, adding and reordering new music using remote services such as youtube.

-the application does not store any of its metadata in songs, metadata is stored next to them in a .metadata file, the music files are managed through numbering, allowing them to be played alphanumerically using any playback service (such as VLC)
+The application does not store any of its metadata in songs, metadata is stored next to them in a .metadata file, the music files are managed through numbering, allowing them to be played alphanumerically using any playback service (such as VLC)

 # Usage
 ```
 sync-dl [options] PLAYLIST
 ```
-where playlist is simply the name of the directory you wish to store the playlist in. playlist directory will always be in current working directory unless a music directory is specified using the -l, --local-dir option to hard set a music directory.
+Where playlist is simply the name of the directory you wish to store the playlist in. playlist directory will always be in current working directory unless a music directory is specified using the -l, --local-dir option to hard set a music directory.

 To see all options use the command:
 ```